mattermost/mattermost-developer-documentation/site/content/contribute/desktop/code-signing.md

     <li>**PATH_TO_UNSIGNED_EXE** is the absolute path of the unsigned executable that you want to sign.
 It is typically in the `release/win` or `release/win-ia32` subdirectory of the repository</li>
     <li>**PATH_TO_WRITE_SIGNED_EXE_TO** is the absolute path to write the signed executable to
 </ul>
+Note that on some Linux systems, attempting to overwite PATH_TO_UNSIGNED_EXE with PATH_TO_WRITE_SIGNED_EXE_TO can result in a crash.
+It's best to write the signed exe to a different path, and then use a `mv` command to overwrite the unsigned exe with the signed exe.

 #### Verifying the Signature:
 Once you have successfully signed the release, you can use the `verify` flag of the `osslsigncode` utility to ensure that the signature was applied correctly.